blackberry/Ripple-UI/doc/chrome_extension.md

-# Using Ripple As A Chrome Extension
+# Using As A Chrome Extension

-One of the (main) build targets for Ripple is a Chrome (browser) extension.
+One of the (main) build targets is a Chrome (browser) extension.

 Using the extension is pretty straightforward.
 There are many ways to get it, but this will focus on building it and loading it as an unpacked extension.